L3MON4D3/Dotfiles/nixos/README.md

 # Workflows

 ## Wireguard
-`/etc/secrets` contains all public and private keys, generate wg-netns-consumable files from them via
+`/var/secrets` contains all public and private keys, generate wg-netns-consumable files from them via

-# Try: mount-unit with NetworkNamespacePath in Unit???
+# Cleaning /nix/store
+`nix-collect-garbage --delete-old` as regular user for home-manager-, and root for the system-profiles.

 # Conventions